-This unit explores creative practice in order to inform the detailed development of your project proposal for the following phases of the course.
+You'll explore creative practice in order to inform the detailed development of your project proposal later in the course.
 The unit aims to provide a structured framework to allow you to investigate the potential of methods, ideas and themes in your discipline as well as helping inform and locate your practice.

 Context and Method

-Through a series of lectures and seminars, the unit provides an overview of a range of current debates that provide a cultural and intellectual context for the consideration of ideas in visual communication, encouraging your active engagement with them.
+Through a series of lectures and seminars, you’ll actively engage in a range of current debates which provide cultural and intellectual context for the consideration of ideas in visual communication.
 The programme addresses inter-disciplinary issues through the discussion of theory and the consideration of specific design-led work and texts.

 In the third term of the course, you'll apply the knowledge gained through your research to create a final body of work.

 You'll apply knowledge and experience gained in previous units to the realisation of your final MA project - the culmination and consolidation of your studies in the form of a resolved piece, or body of work.
 It should show coherence and innovation at a professional level of resolution.
 You'll also be required to prepare a critical paper intended to reflect upon the specific practical outcome of the MA project, its interpretation and its success as a demonstration of your approach to creative practice through research.

 The course fees per year for 2021 entry are:

 - EU students full-time - £10,400 (see fee discount information)

 - International students full-time - £17,500 (standard fee)